arrow

 This collaboration showcases how banks can enhance customer experiences and offer more services by integrating with third-party applications through APIs.

 Embedded finance refers to the integration of financial services into non-financial companies’ platforms and ecosystems.
-This trend allows businesses that traditionally haven’t been involved in the finance sector to offer financial products and services directly to their customers as part of their existing offerings.
+This trend allows businesses that have traditionally been outside the finance sector to offer financial products and services directly to their customers as part of their existing offerings.

-This seamless integration provides customers with a more intuitive and efficient experience, blurring the lines between traditional banking and everyday activities.
+This seamless integration offers customers a more intuitive and efficient experience, blurring the boundaries between traditional banking and everyday activities.
 Companies from various sectors, including retail, tech, and transportation, are adopting this trend to offer financial services, transforming the user experience and opening new revenue streams.

 Amazon, primarily an e-commerce platform, has integrated several financial services into its ecosystem, enhancing the shopping experience for its customers.